Repairs — customer & in-house

 | Auto-invoice on ready_for_pickup | (Automatic — invoice creates when status flips, with deposits applied as payment lines) |

-- “A customer’s piece” (default) — customer field is required
+- “A customer’s piece” (default) — customer field is required; invoice on pickup.

-- “An in-house inventory item” — no customer; link the StockID instead
+- “An in-house inventory item” — no customer; cost rolls onto the StockID.

 When to use Repairs vs Custom Jobs vs Production